MohammadYousufHussain/AlgoTrading/README.md

 - Mohammad Yousuf Hussain  - .... - .... - .... - ....

-The project is currently structured into three categories
+The project is currently structured into three parts

 - Pre-Trade Analysis